Free domestic shipping on all orders over $75

 Looking for a medium-cushioned mini-crew sock?
 Try our Hiking Essential Medium Crew.
 It’s one of our top-rated merino wool hiking socks.

 With this sock, you can enjoy superior cushioning with a two 1/2-inch cuff.
 This eliminates most of the lace pressure from the top of the foot.
-Plus, thanks to 37.5 Technology, you get even more support that won’t wear out quickly due to sweat or other moisture.
 Enjoy long hikes in low-cut hiking shoes again with this innovative medium mini merino wool sock designed to last.

 Hiking Essential Light Crew

 What if you don’t need so much cushion?
-Our Mixed Stripe Light Crew is ideal for hikers looking for a bit of cushion without the extra volume that comes with thicker socks.
-These socks boast the same 37.5 Technology as the previously mentioned socks, meaning your feet will stay drier for longer.
+Our Essential Light Crew is ideal for hikers looking for a bit of cushion without the extra volume that comes with thicker socks.

 Classic Medium Crew